briatte/srqm/Programs/README.md

 ### `srqm clean`

 Cleans up the `SRQM` folder by erasing temporary workfiles produced by the course do-files.
-The workfiles consist of logs and folders with the `-files` suffix.
+The workfiles consist of logs.

 #### `srqm clean folder`